syslog-ng/syslog-ng.github.io/doc/_admin-guide/120_Parser/010_Cisco_parser.md

 **NOTE:** Not every Cisco log message conforms to this format.
 If you find a message that the cisco-parser() cannot properly parse, contact Support, so we can improve the parser.
 {: .notice--info}

-The syslog-ng OSE application normalizes the parsed log messages into the following format:
+The {{ site.product.short_name }} application normalizes the parsed log messages into the following format:

 >${MESSAGE}=%FAC-SEV-MNEMONIC: message